desoumyadeep/narative_visualization/readme.md

-# Narative Visualization Project
+# Narrative Visualization Project

 [toc]

 ## Overview

-- The Narative Visualization Project is hosted in GitHub and the url is https://desoumyadeep.github.io/narative_visualization/src/pages/Page_1.html
+- The Narrative Visualization Project is hosted in GitHub and the url is https://desoumyadeep.github.io/Narrative_visualization/src/pages/Page_1.html
 - The data used to generate for this project has been downloaded from https://opendata.maryland.gov/
 - The data has been preprocessed using Python and Pandas.